From VS Code to Neovim, is it worth it?

 Why would you choose to learn Vim?

-I cannot say it improves your work output that much, because you will still be throttled by your brain capacity, but it does make the whole process much more enjoyable and allows you to stay in flow state much more effortlessly, particularly once you add Tmux to the mix.
+I cannot say it improves your work output that much, because you will still be throttled by your brain capacity, but it does make the whole process much more enjoyable and allows you to stay in flow state much more effortlessly, particularly once you add Tmux to the mix and control nearly everything without a mouse.

 Hello Tmux